dprat0821/buzzflow/README.md

 # Buzzflow

-**All NFTs are minted equal - Forget the pre-judged "common"  "rare" tags.
-Make the buzz, see what's the real "Non-Fungible".**
+**All NFTs are minted equal - No matter which main chain it came from, forget the pre-judged tags like "common" or "rare".
+Make the buzz to see what's the real "Non-Fungible".**

 The real questions NFT owners are wondering everyday: